Penelope-Liang/881-Project/step5/README.md

 - Output: `outputs/step5/topk_demo/topk.csv` (dicom_path, diameter_mm, similarity)

 ## Notes
-- If CUDA init fails on your Windows setup, training/embedding can run on CPU (slower but fine for demo).
+- If CUDA fails on your Windows setup, training or embedding can run on CPU (slower but fine for demo).
 - You can fuse retrieval score with rule-based diameter score at application level: `alpha*cosine + (1-alpha)*rule`.